littlebrahma/littlebrahma/_portfolio/port17.md

 ---
-title: Port7
+title: Port17
-permalink: "/portfolio/port7/"
+permalink: "/portfolio/port17/"
 categories:
-- PACKAGING & LABEL
+- BRANDING
 layout: portfolio_detail
 porject_title: MYSTERYBOX
 background-class: portBgImg
 description: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-  Lorem Ipsum is simply dummy text of the...
+  Dummy text of the printing and typesetting industry.
 porject_subtitle: UI/UX, MOBILE APPLICATION
 project_detail: The Moon is a barren, rocky world without air and water.
 It has dark lava plain on its surface.
 The Moon is filled wit craters.
 It has no light of its